Database NoSQL | History, Examples, Types

 What is NoSQL?

 “Not Only SQL” (or “NoSQL”) is a database type that does not rely on the conventional structured tables seen in SQL databases.
-Instead, NoSQL databases store data in various formats, including texts, graphs, broad columns, and key-value pairs.
+Instead, NoSQL databases store data in various formats, including text, graphs, broad columns, and key-value pairs.
 This enables them to manage vast volumes of data more effectively, particularly unstructured or semi-structured data.
 NoSQL is frequently used in situations that call for quick performance, scalability, and the capacity to manage many kinds of data, including real-time online services or big data applications.

 How does NoSQL work?